Bond Sports, co-founded by Yale alum, powering athletic facility management on campus and beyond

 Rothschild shared Minoff’s sentiments about the complicated process of making sports reservations and said Minoff would constantly relay his difficulty finding a place to play basketball.
 As the father of twin girls, Rothschild struggled to register them for soccer programming.
 He and his wife also struggled to find places to play tennis.

 While it is now easy to schedule restaurant reservations or doctor’s appointments online, Minoff said that sports reservations have fallen behind.
 Many businesses or institutions that operate sports facilities primarily communicate via email, text message and spreadsheets, which makes it challenging to publicly display facilities’ availability.

 “There’re so many people sitting on a lot of spaces, and we’ve realized that part of what makes it so hard is that they’re operating no software or operating software that doesn’t help them as much as it could,” Rothschild said.
 “If we can help them, it’ll both have the dual purpose of generating more revenue and also providing greater access to their facilities to the surrounding community, therefore enabling more people to participate.”

 Minoff said Bond Sports manages four revenue streams in facilities.
 The first is customer membership.
 The second is activity management — leagues, tournaments, events, classes, instructions and camps.
 The third is facility rentals, which allow third parties to host tournaments, events and activities.
 Finally, the fourth is commerce, with facilities selling everything from water and Gatorade to equipment and apparel.

-Users can also use the software to run the administrative side of the businesses.
+Users can also use the software to run the administrative side of the businesses where they might learn the truth behind articles such as “why invest in a CRM system?“.
 Bond Sports includes modules for calendar and scheduling management, employee communication, customer relationship management and digital payments.